ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 layout: default.liquid
 ---

-This document will teach you what Social Unix servers are.
+This document will teach you about Social Unix servers.
 Users without a technical background will benefit the most from this document.
 This document consists of the following sections:

 * What is Unix?
 * Servers and clients
-* A common server-client setup
 * What does "social" mean in the context of social Unix servers?

 ## What is Unix?